Alex874565/CPP/README.md

   Here some of the projects I've made in C++.

 # PP
-  This is a project I've made for University.
+  This is a project I've made for University along with a colleague.
+It is a simple online market stock/basket manager that uses the terminal as GUI and a couple of files to store data.